CBJBinterwebs/fokoos-odin-marlin2.0.x-w_bltouch/README.md

 # Future updates:
 I plan to update more of the UI icons and customize the menus further, but I do not have a lot of free-time so expect this development to be slow.
+I would like to add the full directory and all the files so that others can see the changes and make their own if they so wish.
+First, I need to clean-up the files and remove chunks of commented-out stuff from debugging.
+So, for now just the .bin...

 If you are looking for a firmware for Fokoos Odin with BLTouch / 3DTouch then I hope you find this useful.
+If you find bugs or have feature requests, please let me know.
 Thank you.